hci-a-if-its-2019/assignment-3-akmal1997/README.md

 > Draw a sketch of your prototype that is refined based according to the aforementioned observations on a paper.
 > Afterwards, scan the sketch or make the photograph of it and attach it on this report's section.
 > Please make sure the any texts on the sketch are readable.

+There is no changes from the second Assignment.
+But, i draw again because i combine many sketches that i draw from here: https://github.com/hci-a-if-its-2019/assignment-2-akmal1997

 ![Sketch of Refined Prototype](https://cdn2.hubspot.net/hub/725165/file-3421843765-png/blog-files/uxpin--300x211.png)